List of Total Divas episodes

-Total Divas was an American reality television series that premiered on July 28, 2013, on E!
-The series gave viewers an inside look of the lives of female WWE Superstars from their work within WWE to their personal lives.
+Total Divas is an American reality television series that premiered on July 28, 2013, on E!
+The series gave viewers an inside look of the lives of female WWE Superstars (formerly known as Divas) from their work within WWE to their personal lives.
 Behind the scene footage of the Divas is also included.

 In June 2021, Essentially Sports reported that the E!
 Network had cancelled Total Divas and its sister show Total Bellas, citing low ratings and a lack of interest from those involved.